-Ansible is quite easy to integrate with bastion host configuration.
-We will need custom ansible.cfg and ssh_config file.
-So let’s start with ssh_config:
+Ansible is quite easy to integrate with a bastion host configuration1.
+We will need a custom ansible.cfg and ssh_config file.
+Let’s start with ssh_config:

 Host bastion